 The more we appreciate the basics (that we can eat, drink water, sleep, that we have shelter, healthy bodies and each other), the less we want or need and the more free we feel and actually are.
 We have become more capable and empowered with so little and it makes us want to share this ticket to happiness with everyone!

-We also named our VW bus Moksha as a reminder to stay consciously aware and continue to rid ourselves of projections, attachments, ego and other negative energies.
-It’s really amazing to feel it work within oneself as well as see it work outwardly.
+We also named our VW bus, Moksha, as a reminder to stay consciously aware and continue to rid ourselves of projections, attachments, ego and other negative energies.
+It is really amazing to feel it work within oneself, as well as see it work outwardly.
 The more we live in the now, the less we want or need and the more satisfying each day becomes.
 Get to know Moksha a little better here!

 MORE INSPIRATION & VW BUS POSTS LIKE THIS ONE:

 THE LILLS ORGANIZE LIFE